ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 .. attention::

    The user must have an Intel compiler and MPI on their system because the container uses an Intel compiler and MPI.
 Intel compilers are now available for free as part of `Intel's oneAPI Toolkit <https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html>`__.

+..
+COMMENT: Add note about updating machine files on NOAACloud?

 From here, users can follow the steps below to configure the out-of-the-box SRW App case with an automated Rocoto workflow.
 For more detailed instructions on experiment configuration, users can refer to :numref:`Section %s <UserSpecificConfig>`.